dereksonderegger/444/docs/22_Strings.md

 With the idea of string distance, we could then match strings with small distances.

 ### N-gram Merge
-The `refinr::n_gram_merge` function will perform a similar algorithm as the `key_collision_merge` but will also match strings with small distances,
+The `refinr::n_gram_merge` function will perform a similar algorithm as the `key_collision_merge` but will also match strings with small distances.

 1. Change all characters to their lowercase representation
 2. Remove all punctuation, white space, and control characters